musicofmusix/painted/README.md

 - Paint-like alpha masks generated from Voronoi noise, implemented in GLSL (`src/painterly.fs`)
 - Stylised toon shading, implemented in GLSL (`src/painterly.fs`)
 - Custom-modelled scene geometry using Blender geometry nodes (`data/showcase.obj`)
-- Combined all of the above for a painterly render of a “CSC317!” scene
 - Minor modifications to `main.cpp`, `mesh_to_vao.h`, `pass-through.vs`, `pass-through.tcs`, `pass-through.tes` and the addition of `tiny_obj_loader.h` to allow OBJ file reading and the passing of UV + normals to the fragment shader.
 To speed up implementation, I have used an external library (`tiny_obj_loader.h`) and its sample code at: https://github.com/tinyobjloader/tinyobjloader.
+- Combined all of the above for a painterly render of a “CSC317!” scene

 ## Background
 I love non-photorealistic rendering (NPR).
 There is a certain charm to stylised 3D work that often makes them timeless (see [The Legend of Zelda: The Wind Waker](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_The_Wind_Waker) from 2002!), which is, in my opinion, much more difficult to achieve in photorealistic rendering.
-Therefore, following my previous NPR projects such as [METRO](https://musicofmusix.github.io/metro), in this short showcase for CSC317 I thought to try something new but still within the realms of NPR.
+Therefore, following my previous NPR projects such as [METRO](https://musicofmusix.github.io/metro), in this short showcase for CSC317 I thought to try something new within the realms of NPR.

 A subgenre of NPR is what is called “painterly rendering”.
 This involves techniques to make a 3D render or photograph look like it was painted by hand using watercolour, oil, etc. A personal favourite of mine is the [Kuwahara filter](https://en.wikipedia.org/wiki/Kuwahara_filter).
 However, I found that many of these techniques were not 100% convincing, and producing a good-looking result would involve a lot of *acutal* handcrafted work (Arcane, a 3D animated show, had most of its [background scenes drawn by hand](https://www.artstation.com/artwork/034KX4)).
 So when I saw this [Reddit post](https://www.reddit.com/r/blender/comments/1pb1i7p/no_lights_all_phong/) 5 days ago, I was beyond shocked to see how real it looked (as a painting):